AccelByte/accelbyte-java-sdk/docs/samples/title-matchmaking.md

 ### Player 1

-1. Client app logs in player #1 to AB Cloud and get an access token
+1. Client app logs in player #1 to AB Gaming Services and get an access token
-2. Client app connect to AB Cloud Lobby Service websocket and waiting for messages from title matchmaking lambda
+2. Client app connect to AB Gaming Services Lobby Service websocket and waiting for messages from title matchmaking lambda
 2. Client app post player #1 access token to title matchmaking lambda
 3. Receiving client app post data, title matchmaking lambda performs the following:
-    - Contact AB Cloud to verify player #1 access token and get the user id
+    - Contact AB Gaming Services to verify player #1 access token and get the user id
     - Check Redis to see if there is a player waiting for matchmaking.
 If no, then store player #1 user id as the user who waits for matchmaking

 ### Player 2

-1. Client app logs in player #2 to AB Cloud and get an access token
+1. Client app logs in player #2 to AB Gaming Services and get an access token
-2. Client app connect to AB Cloud Lobby Service websocket and waiting for messages from title matchmaking lambda
+2. Client app connect to AB Gaming Services Lobby Service websocket and waiting for messages from title matchmaking lambda
 2. Client app post player #2 access token to title matchmaking lambda
 3. Receiving client app post data, title matchmaking lambda performs the following:
-    - Contact AB Cloud to verify player #2 access token and get the user id
+    - Contact AB Gaming Services to verify player #2 access token and get the user id
     - Check Redis to see if there is a player waiting for matchmaking.
 If yes, then take that user id as Player 1 for matchmaking
-    - Contact AB Cloud to perform the following.
+    - Contact AB Gaming Services to perform the following.
         - Create session
         - Register session to DSMC
         - Claim server